 The apostle Paul wrote, “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all.
 Amen” (2 Corinthians 13:14).
 This verse provides the most complete and explicit summary of the functions of the Father, Son, and Holy Spirit on behalf of humans.
-For this reason it was known as the apostolic benediction and it became a part of church liturgy.
+For this reason, it was known as the apostolic benediction.
+And it became a part of church liturgy.
 Let’s look briefly at their work:

-Christ is the intercessor and advocate with the Father (Heb.
-7:25; 9:24; 1 John 2:1).
+Christ is the intercessor and advocate with the Father (Hebrews 7:25; 9:24; 1 John 2:1).
 He is offering His merits and blood for the cleansing of sins to all the repentant believers.
 In addition, Christ performs a special work of cleansing to the heavenly sanctuary, which parallels the service performed by the high priest in the earthly sanctuary on the Day of Atonement (Leviticus 16).
 The believers’ prayers should be offered only through Jesus’ Name (John 14:6).
 For there is no other means of salvation (Acts 4:12; 1 Timothy 2:5).

 The Holy Spirit

 The blessings that God bestows on His children come through the ministry of the Holy Spirit.
 For He speaks (Acts 8:29), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), supports (John 14:16, 17, 26; 15:26-27), and can also be grieved (Ephesians 4:30).
 Every sin is forgiven except the sin of blasphemy against the Holy Spirit (Matthew 12:31, 32).